pestphp/docs/configuring-tests.md

 The `Pest.php` file is a configuration file that is used to define your test suite setup.
 This file is located in the `tests` directory of your project and is automatically loaded by Pest when you run your tests.
 Although you can define [Global Hooks](/docs/global-hooks) or [Custom Expectations](/docs/custom-expectations) within this file, its primary purpose is to specify the base test class utilized in your test suite.

-In Pest, the closure supplied to your test function is, by default, linked with a specific test case class, which is typically `PHPUnit\Framework\TestCase`.
-The default configuration guarantees that the test cases written in Pest's functional style can access the assertion API, simplifying collaboration with other developers who are more conversant with the PHPUnit testing framework.
+When using Pest, the `$this` variable available within closures provided to test functions is bound to a specific test case class, which is typically `PHPUnit\Framework\TestCase`.
+This guarantees that the test cases written in Pest's functional style can access the underlying assertion API of PHPUnit, simplifying collaboration with other developers who are more familiar with the PHPUnit testing framework.

 ```php
 it('has home', function () {